Supreme Court agrees to hear Starbucks appeal in Memphis union case

 The legal issue in the case is the standard courts should use when deciding whether to issue an order against a business in the midst of a labor dispute.
 Starbucks said the lower courts in this case used a relaxed standard when deciding to grant the injunction to the labor board, while other federal courts have used a tougher standard.

-“We are pleased the Supreme Court has decided to consider our request to level the playing field for all U.S. employers by ensuring that a single standard is applied as federal district courts determine whether to grant injunctions pursued by the National Labor Relations Board," the company said Friday in a statement.
+“We are pleased the Supreme Court has decided to consider our request to level the playing field for all U.S. employers by ensuring that a single standard is applied as federal district courts determine whether to grant injunctions pursued by the National Labor Relations Board," the company said Friday.

 Workers United, the union organizing Starbucks workers, said the company is trying to weaken the labor board's ability to hold companies accountable.

-“There’s no doubt that Starbucks broke federal law by firing workers in Memphis for joining together in a union,” Workers United said in a statement.
+“There’s no doubt that Starbucks broke federal law by firing workers in Memphis for joining together in a union,” Workers United said.
 “The district court determined that, and the decision was affirmed by one of the most conservative courts in the nation.”

 The Memphis store did eventually vote to unionize.
 It is one of at least 370 Starbucks stores that have voted to unionize since late 2021.